BarDAP/VendorTokenNFT/README.md

 ```

-> install and start your 👷‍ Hardhat chain in another terminal:
+> In another terminal install and start your 👷‍ Hardhat chain:

 ```bash
 cd buyer-mints-nft